XertroV/xk_io/_posts/2013-12-22-factum-exchange.md

 #### Mastercoin

-Note: Marketcoin is a layer over Bitcoin (data stored in TXs on the Bitcoin network) and thus blocks occur at the same time.
+Note: Marstercoin is a layer over Bitcoin (data stored in TXs on the Bitcoin network) and thus blocks occur at the same time.
 Note: The following may be incorrect.
 I've scraped together some information but details of the spec are pretty thin.